-"University" - The University of Newcastle, a body corporate established under sections 4 and 5 of the University of Newcastle Act 1989.

-"Risk" - Effect of uncertainty on objectives.
-Note: An effect is a deviation from the expected, whether it is positive and/or negative.

-"Working day" - Any day other than Saturday, Sunday, or a public holiday in Newcastle, on which business may be conducted.

-"Academic staff" - An academic employee holding a substantive academic position of 0.5 full-time equivalent or above where the contract length is twelve months or longer.

-"Competitive recruitment" - A process which requires that the role be advertised and/or various search strategies used to attract an appropriate pool of candidates.
-This may be an internal process.

-"Controlled entity" - Has the same meaning as in section 16A of the University of Newcastle Act 1989.

-"Candidate" - With regard to Higher Degree by Research it has the same meaning as student.
-For all other instances it is a person considered for appointment to a position.
+- "University" The University of Newcastle, a body corporate established under sections 4 and 5 of the University of Newcastle Act 1989. - "Risk" Effect of uncertainty on objectives.
+Note: An effect is a deviation from the expected, whether it is positive and/or negative. - "Working day" Any day other than Saturday, Sunday, or a public holiday in Newcastle, on which business may be conducted. - "Academic staff" An academic employee holding a substantive academic position of 0.5 full-time equivalent or above where the contract length is twelve months or longer. - "Applicant" Where referring to a student, an applicant is an individual seeking entry to a program or course offered by the University or its partner organisation/s.
+For all other uses of this term, the generic definition applies. - "Competitive recruitment" A process which requires that the role be advertised and/or various search strategies used to attract an appropriate pool of candidates.
+This may be an internal process. - "Controlled entity" Has the same meaning as in section 16A of the University of Newcastle Act 1989. - "Candidate" With regard to Higher Degree by Research it has the same meaning as student.
+For all other instances it is a person considered for appointment to a position. - "Global Innovation Chair" Is an acknowledged leader working in a field of global significance, engaging with the first tier of international research and/or industry collaborators, building high-performing research teams, and driving or directly supporting the translation of research outcomes through engagement and productive collaboration with partners. - "Global Innovation Professorial Fellow" Will have equivalent scholarly credentials to a Global Innovation Chair, but will normally be attached to the University for a temporary, time-limited period, generally not less than three weeks and may receive an allowance to support their travel and accommodation costs.
+A contribution to salary expenses may also be paid at the discretion of the Vice-Chancellor.
+A Fellowship is generally offered if a world-leading researcher is unable to take up a full-time appointment as a Global Innovation Chair or the University is establishing a relationship with a globally-significant academic/ industry researcher.

-"Hiring Manager" - The staff member who is facilitating the recruitment on behalf of the School/Unit/Division/College.
+- "Hiring Manager" The staff member who is facilitating the recruitment on behalf of the School/Unit/Division/College.
 This is typically the supervisor of the vacant position.
-For sessional academic staff, this is typically the Head of School or their nominee.

-"Research" - As defined in the Australian Code for the Responsible Conduct of Research, or any replacing Code or document.

-"School" - An organisational unit forming part of a College or Division, responsible for offering a particular course.

-"Staff" - Means a person who was at the relevant time employed by the University and includes professional and academic staff of the University, by contract or ongoing, as well as conjoint staff but does not include visitors to the University.

-"College" - An organisational unit established within the University by the Council.
+For sessional academic staff, this is typically the Head of School or their nominee. - "Outbound secondment" An arrangement where an existing University staff member is seconded to an external organisation for a fixed term duration. - "Research" As defined in the Australian Code for the Responsible Conduct of Research, or any replacing Code or document. - "School" An organisational unit forming part of a College or Division, responsible for offering a particular course. - "Secondment" The temporary transfer of an individual to another School/ Unit or employer, to enhance staff development and build organisational knowledge and relationships. - "Senior staff" Deputy Vice-Chancellor, Pro Vice-Chancellor, Global Innovation Chair, Global Innovation Professorial Fellow, Head of School, Director or equivalent. - "Staff" Means a person who was at the relevant time employed by the University and includes professional and academic staff of the University, by contract or ongoing, as well as conjoint staff but does not include visitors to the University. - "Researcher" As defined by the Australian Code for Responsible Conduct of Research, or any replacing Code or document. - "College" An organisational unit established within the University by the Council. - "Delegate" (noun) refers to a person occupying a position that has been granted or sub-delegated a delegation of authority, or a committee or body that has been granted or sub-delegated a delegation of authority.